GLIMPSE OF ONE LIFE

 Guess who followed me to Hawaii?
 You are right that same 5' 3" blond.
 After she came to Hawaii we were married in Honolulu.
 We moved into a little studio apartment in downtown Waikiki.
 One large room became our living room, bedroom, and kitchen combined.
 But we liked its location.
 It was only a couple of blocks from a canal that run through Waikiki.
 I use to jog alongside it.
 Also; only a couple of blocks away, was the Waikiki beach with its abundance of shops and hotels.

 There was even a military reservation; within walking distance from the apartment, with its own beach and recreation area.
 It was on our way there one night that my wife convinced me to stop and listen to a street side gospel band.
-My wife's name was Sue.
 She and I stopped for awhile to listen but then continued on to the beach.
 Another seed planted towards the betterment of the soul.

 I have many fond memories of Hawaii.
 One of those was seeing a stature shown on the television program Hawaii Five-0.
 We spent about a year trying to find its location.
 It was located in the National Cemetery of the Pacific where many who died in World War II are buried.